alibaba/TinyNeuralNetwork/tinynn/graph/quantization/algorithm/algorithm.md

 For example, in the case where one channel has weights in the range [−128, 128] and another channel has weights in the range (−0.5, 0.5), the weights in the latter channel will all be quantized to 0 when quantizing to 8-bits.

-We call this type of weights have "outlier phenomenon", especially in models that heavily use DW convolution and REP parameter methods (such as MobileOne), the outlier phenomenon is more significant.
+We call this type of weights have "outlier phenomenon", especially in models that heavily use DW convolution and reparametering methods (such as MobileOne), the outlier phenomenon is more significant.

 We followed the cross-layer-equalization algorithm proposed by [Qualcomm](https://arxiv.org/abs/1906.04721), and integrated the CLE algorithm in TinyNeuralNetwork:
 ```python